FAQ FOR RESIDENTS - NOISE COMPLAINT MONITORING

 NoiseNet uses remote noise monitors, installed at the site of a noise nuisance to gather information on the severity of the issue.
 Because our services are affordable, it is possible to carry out much longer periods of monitoring than is normally possible by a noise regulator (council or state authority).

 Our noise monitors gather data 24 hours a day, including: Decibel levels; audio recordings and an audio spectrogram.
+Some of our devices also gather directional information in relation to the source of the noise.
 This data is uploaded to our secure servers during the monitoring period and we then analyse the audio.

 Depending upon the type of noise complaint in question we use a range of different analytical techniques to measure the noise levels but also to identify what is creating the noise (telling the difference between talking, dogs barking, air conditioners, birds, cars etc).
 So we can provide the authorised regulator with accurate data on the severity of the noise complaint that has been raised.